angelavu6/machine-learning-project/README.md

 # Ridge Regression & SVM Classification Project

-This repository contains my submission for Assignment 1 of the **CITS5508 Machine Learning** unit at the University of Western Australia.
-The assignment involves an end-to-end machine learning project consisting of both regression and classification tasks, implemented and documented in a single Jupyter Notebook.
+This repository contains my submission for my research project for the **CITS5508 Machine Learning** unit at the University of Western Australia.
+The research involves an end-to-end machine learning project consisting of both regression and classification tasks, implemented and documented in a single Jupyter Notebook.

 ## 📁 File